You may wish to see an introductory page to this section first.

 the basement is seen in all its proportions.
 Pococke

-The design of the temple is similar to that of Artemis at Gerasa (Jerash) in Jordan.
+The design of the temple is similar to that to Artemis at Gerasa (Jerash) in Jordan.

 Temple of Bacchus: reliefs on the lintel and the sides of the portal; this extremely elaborate decoration calls to mind that of Basilica Severiana at Leptis Magna in Libya